Catholic Church sexual abuse cases in Canada: Criminalization of Abuse of Adults by Priests

 In 2021, Pope Francis changed the Vatican's Code of Canon Law to explicitly criminalize sexual abuse of adults by priests.
 Prior to this change, the church did not recognize that adults could be victims of priests who abuse their positions of trust and authority.
 The changes to articles 1395 and 1398 of Canon Law also provided, for the first time in history, for laypeople who work for the church to be punished for abusing minors and adults.

 Controversy over the Catholic Church's net worth and compensation for victims of clergy abuse

 Following a Globe and Mail investigation in the summer of 2021, the extent of Canadian wealth held by the Catholic Church was revealed publicly.
 In total, the combined assets of Catholic organizations within Canada totaled at least $4.1 billion Canadian dollars as of 2019.
 As of 2021, there are 3,466 registered Catholic Church charities within Canada.
 Combined, they received $886 million Canadian dollars in 2019, which makes the Canadian Catholic Church the largest charitable organization in Canada.

 Critics of the church, advocacy groups, and victims of clergy abuse have claimed that the Catholic Church, its dioceses, and representatives have been disingenuous when they claim that they are unable to compensate survivors of clergy abuse due to a lack of funds.
 In 2021, discussions about abuse within Canadian residential schools reignited this criticism.

+Jesuits of Canada publish list of those in its ranks credibly accused of sexual abuse of minors

+In December 2019, the Jesuits of Canada announced a comprehensive audit of credible accusations of sexual abuse of minors by its members.

+In 2023, they published a list of 27 individuals within their ranks of having been credibly accused of sexual abuse of a minor.